Square root of a matrix: Polar decomposition

-this is the polar decomposition of A. The positive operator P is the unique positive square root of the positive operator A^{∗}A, and U is defined by U = AP^{−1}.
+this is the polar decomposition of A. The positive operator P is the unique positive square root of the positive operator A^{∗} A, and U is defined by U = AP^{−1}.

-If A is not invertible, then it still has a polar composition in which P is defined in the same way (and is unique).
+If A is not invertible, then it still has a polar decomposition in which P is defined in the same way (and is unique).
 The unitary operator U is not unique.
 Rather it is possible to determine a "natural" unitary operator as follows: AP^{+} is a unitary operator from the range of A to itself, which can be extended by the identity on the kernel of A^{∗}.
 The resulting unitary operator U then yields the polar decomposition of A.